Pro forma definition

 It may be tempting to think of a pro forma statement as the same as a business budget.
 After all, you create both in anticipation of the future.
 And both help you plan how you’ll use your money.
 But budgets and pro forma statements are two distinct financial tools.

 Think of it this way: A pro forma statement is a prediction, and a budget is a plan.
-Your budget may be based on what your pro forma statements say—after all, it makes sense to make plans based on your predictions.
+Your budget may be based on the financial information of your pro forma statements—after all, it makes sense to make plans based on your predictions.

 For example: Your income this year is $37,000.
-According to your pro forma annual income statement, it will be $44,000 next year.
+According to your pro forma annual income statement, your financial projections show it will be $44,000 next year.
 So, when you create next year’s budget, you can include that extra $7,000—maybe spending $4,000 over the course of the year to pay down the principal on a loan, while adding $3,000 to savings.

 Types of pro forma statement